MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 </table>

 If the driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE\_STRING) **KiBugCheckDriver**.
+You can use the debugger dx command to display this - `dx KiBugCheckDriver`.

 Cause
 -----

-Bug check 0x50 can occur after the installation of faulty hardware or in the event of failure of installed hardware (usually related to defective RAM, be it main memory, L2 RAM cache, or video RAM).

-Another possible cause is the installation of a faulty system service or faulty driver code.
+Bug check 0x50 can be caused by the installation of a faulty system service or faulty driver code.
 Antivirus software can also trigger this error, as can a corrupted NTFS volume.

+It could also occur after the installation of faulty hardware or in the event of failure of installed hardware (usually related to defective RAM, be it main memory, L2 RAM cache, or video RAM).

 Remarks
 ----------

-**Event Log**
+**Event Log:**

-Examine the name of the driver if that was listed on the blue screen.

 Check the System Log in Event Viewer for additional error messages that might help pinpoint the device or driver that is causing the error.
 For more information, see [Open Event Viewer](https://windows.microsoft.com/windows/what-information-event-logs-event-viewer#1TC=windows-7).
 Look for critical errors in the system log that occurred in the same time window as the blue screen.

-**Windows Memory Diagnostics**

-Run the Windows Memory Diagnostics tool, to test the memory.
-Click the Start button, and then clicking Control Panel.
-In the search box, type Memory, and then click **Diagnose your computer's memory problems**.‌ After the test is run, use Event viewer to view the results under the System log.
-Look for the *MemoryDiagnostics-Results* entry to view the results.

-**Resolving a faulty hardware problem:** If hardware has been added to the system recently, remove it to see if the error recurs.
-If existing hardware has failed, remove or replace the faulty component.
-You should run hardware diagnostics supplied by the system manufacturer.
-For details on these procedures, see the owner's manual for your computer.
+**Resolving a faulty driver:**
+Examine the name of the driver if that was listed on the blue screen or is present in the event log.
+Contact the driver vendor to see if an updated driver is available.

 **Resolving a faulty system service problem:** Disable the service and confirm that this resolves the error.
 If so, contact the manufacturer of the system service about a possible update.
 If the error occurs during system startup, investigate the Windows repair options.
 For more information, see [Recovery options in Windows 10](https://windows.microsoft.com/windows-10/windows-10-recovery-options).